 Made from 100% Modal the Fornessi Carry Me is super soft, ultra thin and very light.
 It’s a great summer baby option as the material actually feels cool to the touch – sounds odd but think like a swimming costume or gymnastics leotard… cool to the touch and won’t make you over warm while walking, getting on with jobs etc. I have to say I really like this as I am very prone to overheating, especially while wearing my daughter.
 It has 1.5 way stretch similar to the Ergo Aura wrap… which means while not quite as easy to get the hang of as a true 2 way stretchy its miles easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
 In fact, this is definitely a great option for anyone looking to use a stretchy wrap for longer or who is expecting a bigger baby because it is also very strong.
 Modal is deceptively strong for such a thin material!
 Full review of the Fornessi can be found here.

-Hana Baby Organic wrap remains a strong favourite, and the most popular at the library by far for all the reasons I’ve given previously.
+Hana Baby Organic wrap remains a strongfavourite, and the most popular at the library by far for all the reasons I’ve given previously.
 Its sumptuously soft and light and really very easy use with great stretch and elasticity.
 It’s made from Bamboo which, as well as having anti-microbial properties, is a thermoregulating material so it feels light and cool in summer but will still keep you warm in winter.
 Thus making it a great all rounder, it will suit babies regardless of the season of their birth and also regardless of their birth weight.
 I’ve seen this work equally well for 97 percentile babies and the tiniest of preemies.
 In fact as the manufacturer’s recommended weight minimum is just 1 kg, combined with feeling so light and thin, this wrap is usually my first port of call for anyone coming for a consult with a baby born early or with IUGR.
 It’s also a UK based brand – hailing from London.

 The 3rd Bamboo wrap on my list is the Izmi Baby wrap.
 Along side the Hana and Lifft, the Izmi Baby wrap is one of my absolute favourites.
 The material is super soft, has a luxurious sheen and beautiful drape.
 But it doesn’t just look good – it has 2 way stretch and is very easy to tie and to use.
 However, where it differs is that it much less stretchy than others, it still stretches equally in both horizontal and vertical dimensions but much less so compared to each of the other Bamboo wraps … only 1.6x in each direction verses 1.8-2x for the others.
 This reduced stretch makes this wrap more supportive, but without comprising ease of use.
 Just magic!
 It is thicker than the Hana wrap, but it is still fairly light and the thermoregulating properties of Bamboo mean that it doesn’t feel overly warm so works well all year round.
 Full review here.
+Again this is such a firm favourite as a fantastic newbie friendly all rounder that we sell it though our webshop here and offer a free 20 minute fit check with purchase.

 Also made from gloriously soft bamboo is the Joy and Joe Organic Bamboo Stretchy wrap.
 It is very very similar to the Hana Baby wrap above, and just like the Hana is an absolute joy to wrap with.
 However, it differs from the Hana in two key ways – price and width.
 It is very narrow, the narrowest of any I have tried and in my opinion simply too narrow.
 I couldn’t spread this out as much as I’d have liked.
 It is also £6 cheaper than the Hana so worth figuring out how much the extra width is worth to you personally!
 Full review of this wrap can be found here.